postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

 is a choice you make.
 Choosing inclusive words takes almost no effort (that's why this document exists).
 So, not only will you be judged for using poor words, you stand to be judged for using them when it would have taken no additional effort to use better words.
-Are you are jerk for insisting on using objectionable words?
-Well, that's subjective and my optionion is: yes.
+Are you a jerk for insisting on using objectionable words?
+Well, that's subjective and my opinion is: yes.

 ## It's a waste of time because the goal posts keep moving